Events

 FACULTY, STAFF, AND STUDENTS

-This series of events will explore what healthy debate and civil discourse look like.
-Sometimes, we’ll hear expert voices talking about what’s required for the pluralistic exchange of ideas.
-And sometimes we’ll bring together speakers with differing points of view, modeling their engagement and respectful disagreement.
+An ongoing slate of speaker events will explore what viewpoint diversity, healthy debate and civil discourse look like.
+Sometimes, we’ll hear expert voices talking about what’s required for the pluralistic exchange of ideas or the impact it can have.
+And sometimes we’ll bring together speakers with differing points of view, modeling respectful disagreement.

 Confirmed speakers: